 “They gave me extremely good answers that were spot on,” Folta told me.
 “I’m inundated with work.
 Maybe it was lazy, but I don’t know that it was lazy.
 When someone says, ‘We’ve thought about this and here’s what we have’ — there are people who work in academia who have speechwriters who take the words of other people and present them as their own.
 That’s OK.”

-Dr. Folta posted false information about agrichemical industry funding to the University of Florida
+Posted false information about pesticide industry funding to University of Florida

 In October 2014, Dr. Folta posted inaccurate information about his own university’s funding on GMO Answers.
 When asked, “How much have the biotech companies donated to the Horticultural Sciences Department, University of Florida?”
 Dr. Folta responded: